triton-inference-server/tensorrtllm_backend/README.md

 client code to see how early stopping is achieved.

 #### Return context logits and/or generation logits
-If you want to get context logits and/or generation logits, you need to enable `--gather_context_logits` and/or `--gather_generation_logits` when building the engine (or `--enable gather_all_token_logits` to enable both at the same time).
-For more setting details about these two flags, please refer to [build.py](https://github.com/NVIDIA/TensorRT-LLM/blob/main/examples/gpt/build.py) or [gpt_runtime](https://github.com/NVIDIA/TensorRT-LLM/blob/main/docs/source/gpt_runtime.md).
+If you want to get context logits and/or generation logits, you need to enable `--gather_context_logits` and/or `--gather_generation_logits` when building the engine (or `--gather_all_token_logits` to enable both at the same time).
+For more setting details about these two flags, please refer to [build.py](https://github.com/NVIDIA/TensorRT-LLM/blob/main/tensorrt_llm/commands/build.py) or [gpt_runtime](https://github.com/NVIDIA/TensorRT-LLM/blob/main/docs/source/gpt_runtime.md).

 After launching the server, you could get the output of logits by passing the corresponding parameters `--return-context-logits` and/or `--return-generation-logits` in the client scripts ([end_to_end_grpc_client.py](./inflight_batcher_llm/client/end_to_end_grpc_client.py) and [inflight_batcher_llm_client.py](./inflight_batcher_llm/client/inflight_batcher_llm_client.py)).
 For example:
 ```bash